 - As soon as you start thinking about having a child.
 Go to your family doctor and consult with him/her.
 Otherwise, s/he’ll ask you to wait another year or so before referring you for more advanced exams, and you have lost crucial time.

-- I wish that someone would have told me to go see an infertility specialist (reproductive endocrinologist) RIGHT AWAY.
+- I wish someone would have told me to see an infertility specialist (reproductive endocrinologist) RIGHT AWAY.
 I have an issue that was present in my 20s, but I didn’t seek the assistance of an RE until I was in my late 30s.

 - I wish I had started trying earlier.
 We put it off for several years and I wish we hadn’t!